procore-oss/js-sdk/README.md

 ## Requirements

-- Node.js version 18 and above.
+- Node.js version 14 (with emphasis on latest LTS version, currently 18) and above.
 - A registered app on the [Procore Developer Portal](https://developers.procore.com/).
 - A Node.js web server (such as Express) for server authentication.